 After enduring a long and arduous debut season on the county circuit, Kent and the England and Wales Cricket Board have restricted the amount of cricket Ball has played so far this summer, with appearances so far limited only to CB40 and flt20 games.

-recent performances against the Hampshire Royals, both in the field and with the ball, particularly caught the eye.
+But the England under-19 captain's recent performances against the Hampshire Royals, both in the field and with the ball, particularly caught the eye.

 "In a high-pressure environment at the Rose Bowl he was fantastic," Key continued.